janeyx99/torch-release-notes/2.7.0/final.md

 - Handle meta tensors in FX quantization (#144726)
 - Add fp8 support to index_cuda (#144747)
 - Add the `torch.float8_e8m0fnu` dtype to PyTorch (#147466)
+- Improve the performance of 8 bit quantized linear and addition operation on AArch64 by leveraging operations from Arm Compute Library (#148585)
+- Enables int8 linear operations to use mkl-dnn when activations, weights and accumulation are all signed 8-bit integers (#139887)

 ## ONNX
 - Dynamic shapes support is improved (#144801)